 Dallas, TX 75266

 For Non-U.S. express mail & courier service such as FedEx:

 Business Suite 400, Lewisville, TX 75067

-This process is for eligible students with a terminated SEVIS record who have departed the U.S.
+This process is for eligible students with a terminated SEVIS record who have departed or plan to immediately depart the U.S.

 In order to correct your visa status through readmission, students must obtain a new initial I-20 with a new the Student and Exchange Visitor Information System (SEVIS) record, leave the country, and re-enter using the new initial I-20.